unbit/uwsgi-docs/SubscriptionServer.rst

 Generally you subscribe your apps to specific domains.

-Thanks to the mountpoint support introduced in uWSGI 2.1, you can now subscribe each node to a specific directory (though only one level after the domain name is allowed):
+Thanks to the mountpoint support introduced in uWSGI 2.1, you can now subscribe each node to a specific directory (you need to specify how much levels you want to support):

 First of all you need to tell the subscription server to accept (and manage) mountpoint requests:

 .. code-block:: sh

-   uwsgi --master --http :8080 --http-subscription-server 127.0.0.1:4040 --subscription-mountpoints
+   uwsgi --master --http :8080 --http-subscription-server 127.0.0.1:4040 --subscription-mountpoints 1

 Then you can start subscribing to mountpoints.